rse/k8s-sample/README.md

 k8s-sample &mdash; Kubernetes Sample Application
 ================================================

-This is a sample application for testing the software deployment on the container run-time environments [Docker](https://www.docker.com/) and [Kubernetes (K8S)](https://kubernetes.io/).
+This is a sample application to showcase the oftware deployment on the container run-time environments [Docker](https://www.docker.com/) and [Kubernetes (K8S)](https://kubernetes.io/).